Beware Predatory Lending

 It is very important to know your financial limits, especially with mortgages.
 You can lose not just a lot of money but your home if you fall behind on your payments.
 A lender doesn’t know how much you feel comfortable borrowing – you do.
 Never let someone talk you into taking out more than you can comfortably handle.

 Building a positive credit history is also key.
-You can do this by paying all of your debt obligations on time, reducing balances, keeping older accounts active, only applying for necessary credit and having a mix of credit accounts (such as credit cards, charge cards, and installment loans).
+You can do this by paying all of your debt obligations on time, reducing balances on credit cards and personal loans, not closing accounts that you have had for a long time, avoiding excess credit applications, and having a mix of credit accounts (such as credit cards, charge cards, and installment loans).
 Once you’ve proven you can borrow responsibly, you increase your chances of being eligible for loans with low interest rates and excellent terms.

 Protection Against Predatory Lending

 According to federal law (the Truth in Lending Act), lenders must disclose their loan’s terms in the application or contract.
+This is typically done in the aptly named Truth in Lending Disclosure Statement.
+(For mortgages, the loan terms are also described in the Good Faith Estimate).
 Getting out of a contract is usually very difficult, so take your time to read it carefully, making sure you understand and agree to the terms.